How can we help?

 Councils and local authorities often require BS5837 tree reports to support planning applications for building and developing sites with trees.
 The British Standard ensures national acceptance of what must be included in the tree report.
 The British Standards for tree reports was updated in 2012 and all reports created by Cedarwood Tree Care conform to this new standard.

-A BS5837:2012 report assesses the condition and contribution of trees within a site, advises on tree retention and removal and instructs on tree protection as part of the development and during construction works.
+We assess the condition and contribution of trees within a site, advice on tree retention and removal and instructs on tree protection as part of the development and during construction works.
 Sites may have one tree or one thousand.
 A site survey is imperative, and getting advice on your trees early can avoid costly mistakes as the project develops.